-Please note that proof of these requirements does not need to be submitted as part of your application to the CCLO program at JIBC.
+Please note that proof of these requirements do not need to be submitted as part of your application.

-- Minimum of five years of experience working in a related field - Minimum of two years of experience working in a supervisory role - Minimum of one post-secondary academic writing course completed - Understanding of APA formatting and referencing - Valid BC Driver's License and access to a vehicle - Excellent verbal and written communication skills of the health authority where they plan to work.
+- Minimum of five years of experience working in a related field - Minimum of two years of experience working in a supervisory role - Minimum of one post-secondary academic writing course completed - Understanding of APA formatting and referencing - Valid BC Driver's License and access to a vehicle - Excellent verbal and written communication skills

+Hiring requirements vary by region and operational role and it is recommended that interested individuals contact their local health authority or check job postings to affirm their credentials meet the hiring requirements of the health authority where they plan to work.
 This is especially important for individuals with educational credentials other than a degree in nursing or social work, or diploma in early childhood education.

-Hiring requirements vary by region and operational role and it is recommended that interested individuals contact their local health authority or check job postings to affirm their credentials meet the hiring requirements